harshadss/my-presentations/fifth_elephant_2014/ml_workshop/presentation.md

 ---

-# About Me...
+# About Me

-Harshad
+## Harshad

-* Senior Data Scientist @ SOKRATI
+* Me : Senior Data Scientist @ SOKRATI, Pune

-* Spent last 4 years trying to understand machine learning
+* SOKRATI : Advertising domain startup
+* My job : Making sense of click stream data
+* My experience : advertising world, telecom and BFSI earlier
+* My tools : Python, R and Clojure

 ---

-# Workshop Agenda
+# Conference Agenda

 Machine learning is *not only* about mathematical algorithms or tools or vizualizations or business knowledge.

 >You cannot play a symphony alone, it takes an orchestra

 It involves balance of,

-   1. Science
-   2. Process
-   3. Engineering
-   4. Art
+   1. **Science** (how does the library "fit" a regression?, where does the cost function come from?)
+   2. **Process** (how do I go from start/data to end/usable model?)
+   3. **Engineering** (how do I work on billion data points?
+How do I store them?)
+   4. **Art** (Black magic.. wodoo!
+On a serious note, is there a better data model?)

 # Presenter Notes